 The PIC LC meters usually have measurement ranges of 10nH to 100mH, and 0.1pF to 900nF.
 They seem to use a gate time of 100ms for the frequency counter.
 The m-firmwmare uses autoranging with gate times of 100ms and 1000ms to improve the resolution for low value L/Cs.
-Thus the ranges start at about 1nH and 10fF.
-The maximum inductance supported is roughly 150nH.
-Regarding capacitance I've run into an issue with my PCB.
+Thus the ranges start at about 1nH and 10fF (0.01pF).
+The maximum inductance supported is roughly 150mH.
+Regarding capacitance I've run into an issue with the circuit.
 At around 33nF the output signal starts having some spurs in the rising and falling edges causing the frequency counter to see more pulses than there really are.
-Could be a problem with my PCB layout.
-Despite that, the maximum should be around 900nF (beyond that the LC oscillator will become unstabe).
+A user noted that this is a known problem of the LM311 based LC oscillator circuit.
+After trying a few modifications without ponderable success a second comparator or a Schmitt trigger logic gate seem to be the best choice to clean up the signal of the oscillator output.
+The CMOS quad NAND 4093 works fine for that.
+With a clean output signal the maximum capacitance is around 120nF (beyond that the LC oscillator becomes unstable).
+The tester enforces a lower frequency limit of 10kHz, i.e. the maximum values are theoretically 250nH or 3.5μ F if the LC oscillator would run stable.